amywutoo/DropboxDemo/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. The < Welcome or back button from the Sign In / Create Account screens, where should the pop code go?
+I have mine in the ViewController code file...
-2.
+2. What are some tips on keeping your view organized?
+I feel like I can barely see my main storyboard bc I have tendency to have all the toolbars open.

 ### Video Walkthrough